acm-uiuc/til/_til/unix/grep-for-multiple-patterns.md

+---
-# Grep For Multiple Patterns
+title: Grep For Multiple Patterns
+category: unix
+---

 You can use the `-e` flag with the `grep` command to search for a pattern.
 Additionally, you can use multiple `-e` flags to search for multiple